refugee-stories/brandon-gardner-backend/README.md

 **400 Bad Request**

-> If you fail to submit a title or story, you will receive a message instructing you t oadd tehse.
+> If you fail to submit a title or story, you will receive a message instructing you to add these.

 ```
 {